What Does “Non-GMO” Really Mean On A Label?

 Third-party certification also involves stringent testing and evaluation procedures.
 These tests detect the presence of genetically modified DNA or proteins in products.
 A product can only receive non-GMO certification if it passes these rigorous tests and is found to be entirely free of genetically modified material.
 This rigorous evaluation process ensures the accuracy and reliability of non-GMO labeling, helping consumers make informed choices.

-See also What Are The Misleading Claims On Food Labels?
+See also How Are Ingredients Listed On Food Labels?

 Labeling Laws and Regulations